Fred Rice Jr.: Early life

-Rice was born December 24, 1926, in Chicago, Illinois to Leola Mosely and Fred Rice Sr. Rice was raised in the Bronzeville neighborhood of Chicago.
+Rice was born December 24, 1926, in Chicago to Leola Mosely and Fred Rice Sr. Rice was raised in the Bronzeville neighborhood of Chicago.
 Rice attended John Farren Elementary School and Edward Hartigan Elementary School before graduating from DuSable High School (now known as DuSable Leadership Academy) in 1944.

 Years after high school, Rice served in the United States Army for two years in the Korean War, from 1950 to 1952.
 Rice received two battle stars, a combat infantry badge, and special commendation from the government of South Korea.
 Prior to passing Chicago Park District police examination in 1955, Rice worked for the United States Postal Service in Chicago.

 Police career

 In 1955, Rice took a job as a patrol officer in the Chicago Park District police force, which was merged with the Chicago Police Department in 1959, at which time he joined the Chicago Police Department.
 During his time as a police officer, Rice received his undergraduate and master's degree from Roosevelt University, and also graduated from the Federal Bureau of Investigation's Federal Executive Institute.
 Rice rose up the ranks of the police department.
 Rice was promoted to the role of sergeant, and later to the role of civil service captain.
-By early-1983, Rice had become the department's chief of patrol.
+By early 1983, Rice had become the department's chief of patrol.